opentaps/open-climate-investing/book/Setting-Benchmarks.md

 Do you engage or divest?

 On the surface, it seems the answer is simple.
-The recent campaign by Harvard students serve as a good example.
-In their [open letter](https://divestharvard.medium.com/letter-to-harvard-corporation-on-its-2050-net-zero-pledge-a7260fd2e76), "...engagement with the fossil fuel industry is dangerous and irresponsible.
+As the Harvard students who wrote an [open letter](https://divestharvard.medium.com/letter-to-harvard-corporation-on-its-2050-net-zero-pledge-a7260fd2e76) put it, "...engagement with the fossil fuel industry is dangerous and irresponsible.
 These companies are bad-faith partners in an effort towards decarbonization: their business models are predicated on continued extraction and exploitation of the world’s most vulnerable communities.
 They are not substantially transitioning to clean energy systems, have a record of attacking climate researchers (including Harvard’s own), and continue to block meaningful climate policy solutions..."

 Yet nothing in climate change is ever simple.
-An article by Daniel Yergin, "[Why the Energy Transition Will Be So Complicated](https://www.theatlantic.com/international/archive/2021/11/energy-shock-transition/620813/)", sums it up pretty well.
-These companies are so embedded in our world that many parts of our lives could not go on without them.
-Furthermore, major countries whose economies are entirely dependent on oil and natural gas exports could not function without them.
+An article by Daniel Yergin, "[Why the Energy Transition Will Be So Complicated](https://www.theatlantic.com/international/archive/2021/11/energy-shock-transition/620813/)" points to that petroleum is so embedded in our world that many parts of our lives could not go on without them, not to mention the major countries whose economies are entirely dependent on oil and natural gas exports.

 As investors, there is one more problem with a pure divest strategy: Valuations.
 Look again at the relative valuations of the oil companies versus renewables: